The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: The classical system we are discussing

 Let us define the value $\Delta R$:

 where the constant $R_f$ was introduced by the inequality (\ref{R_f}).

 To describe the excitations of the vortex micro-ring we are considering, we add the dynamical variables: the value $\Delta R$, phase $\phi$, the coordinates ${\boldsymbol q}$ and the components of the unit vector ${\boldsymbol{e}_z}$.
 Because the vortex in question is oriented in space in any direction, the vector ${\boldsymbol{e}_z}$ has two independent components.
-Please note that we are not considering changing the shape of the ring.
 Also, we consider the circulation $\Gamma$ as an additional dynamic variable.
 This step, which is characteristic of the proposed approach, allows us to account for the movement of the surrounding fluid in a minimal way.
 From the perspective of developing a more advanced theory, this step will enable us to define a wider range of variables that describe the dynamics of vortices.

-In addition to the Eq. (\ref{LIE_pert}) that describes the dynamics of a vortex filament, we also introduce the well-known formula for the canonical momentum ${\boldsymbol p}$, as stated in \cite{Batche}:
+In addition to the Eq. (\ref{LIE_pert}) that describes the dynamics of a vortex filament, we also assume that the well-known formula \cite{Batche} for the canonical momentum ${\boldsymbol p}$ is fulfilled:

 The vector ${\boldsymbol{w}}(\boldsymbol{r})$ means the vorticity and the constant $\varrho_0$ means the fluid density.
 As usual, the vorticity of the closed vortex filament is calculated as follows

 where the symbol $\Gamma$ denotes the circulation and the symbol $\hat\delta(\xi)$ means $2\pi$-periodical $3D$ $\delta$-function.
 We are only considering circular vortex rings with a radius of $R$ (see Eq.(\ref{our_sol})), so this formula applies: